thisHermit/nebula/Plan.md

 - **`CrawlDriver`**

   - Implement the `CrawlDriver` interface for the Bitcoin network.
   - Provide methods for starting the crawl, handling peer connections, sending and receiving messages, and gracefully shutting down the crawler.

+- `core/core.go`
+  - Implement the `Handler` and `WorkResult` interface for the Bitcoin network.
+  - Provide methods for starting the crawl, handling peer connections, sending and receiving messages, and gracefully shutting down the crawler.

 ### 2. Add Placeholder Support for the Bitcoin Network